 Which stars fit for the patch in the leftmost vertex (colored in red)?
-These are the stars $C_6,C_7$, which are shown on Fig.~\ref{pi415}(a).
+These are the stars $C_6,C_7$, which are shown in Fig.~\ref{pi415}(a).
 Assume first that it is $C_6$.
-Adding the neighborhood of the star $C_6$ centered at the red point, we get the patch shown on Fig.~\ref{pi415}(c).
+Adding the neighborhood of the star $C_6$ centered at the red point, we get the patch shown in Fig.~\ref{pi415}(c).
 If it is $C_7$, we get a patch that differs from this one in orientation and labels of some sides.
 This difference does not matter and therefore we will consider only the case of $C_6$.

 Look at the vertex colored black (on the top left).
 Only the star $C_4$ fits for the patch in that vertex.
-Adding $C_4$ and its neighborhood in the black vertex we obtain the patch shown on Fig.~\ref{pi408}(a).
+Adding $C_4$ and its neighborhood in the black vertex we obtain the patch shown in Fig.~\ref{pi408}(a).

 We have shown that our tiling $T$ includes all the tiles from Fig.~\ref{pi412}(b) except for both triangles labeled by letter $B$ and one triangle labeled by letter $A$.
 We have also shown that the tiling $T$ includes the image of the initial star under the inversion through the white point.
-Via central symmetrical arguments we can prove that $T$ includes also the other triangle labeled by letter $A$ on Fig.~\ref{pi412}(b).
+Via central symmetrical arguments we can prove that $T$ includes also the other triangle labeled by letter $A$ in Fig.~\ref{pi412}(b).
 It remains to show that $T$ includes both triangles labeled by $B$.

-To this end look at the blue vertex on the right on Fig.~\ref{pi408}(a).
-Only the stars $C_3$ and $C_4$, shown on Fig.~\ref{pi408}(b), fit for the patch in that vertex.
-If the star centered at the blue vertex is $C_3$, we obtain the patch shown on Fig.~\ref{pi408}(c), and no legal star fits for it in the green vertex on the right.
+To this end look at the blue vertex on the right in Fig.~\ref{pi408}(a).
+Only the stars $C_3$ and $C_4$, shown in Fig.~\ref{pi408}(b), fit for the patch in that vertex.
+If the star centered at the blue vertex is $C_3$, we obtain the patch shown in Fig.~\ref{pi408}(c), and no legal star fits for it in the green vertex on the right.

-In the remaining case the star centered at the blue vertex is $C_4$, and we get the patch shown on Fig. \ref{pi409}(a).
+In the remaining case the star centered at the blue vertex is $C_4$, and we get the patch shown in Fig. \ref{pi409}(a).

 Adding its neighborhood, we get the patch that includes the sought triangle $B$ (see Fig.~\ref{pi409}(b)).
 Via central symmetrical arguments we can prove that $T$ includes also the other triangle labeled by letter $B$.
-We have reached our goal: we have proved that the tiling $T$ includes the patch shown on Fig.~\ref{pi412}(b).
+We have reached our goal: we have proved that the tiling $T$ includes the patch shown in Fig.~\ref{pi412}(b).

-(c) For the sake of contradiction assume that an L-tiling includes the patch shown on Fig.~\ref{pi603}(a).
+(c) For the sake of contradiction assume that an L-tiling includes the patch shown in Fig.~\ref{pi603}(a).